Outsourcing Explained

 - Start broad: learn the model and vocabulary.

-- Then go operational: selection criteria, SLAs, and governance.
+- Then go operational: selection criteria, SLAs, governance, and risk controls.

-- Finally go practical: transition planning and performance measurement.
+- Finally go practical: transition planning, performance measurement, and vendor oversight.

-We keep pages evergreen (not a news blog) so you can reference them when needed.
+Pages are kept evergreen (not a news blog) so you can reference them whenever needed.